TASTE OF DIXIE DINER LLC

 Inspector notes are being added across all restaurants.
 Some inspections may only show violation codes until notes are available.

-• [29-34-4] Vacuum breaker missing at hose bibb or on fitting/splitter added to hose bibb.
-Backflow prevention device missing from spigot on wall at cookline.
+- [29-34-4] Vacuum breaker missing at hose bibb or on fitting/splitter added to hose bibb.
+Backflow prevention device missing at red hose connection beside mop sink.

 What do locals think?